orhun/personal-blog/content/mongolia-trip.md

 <img src="https://static.orhun.dev/mn/1/tonyukuk3.jpg" width="100%"/>

-We also visited the security guard's tent next to the building, which was a nice place:
+We also visited the security guard's traditional Mongol tent (also called "ger") next to the building, which was a nice place:

 <img src="https://static.orhun.dev/mn/1/tent.jpg" width="70%"/>